-The Guidelines for the Independent Study Project (ISP) are based on the SOAS "Code of practice: Undergraduate Independent Study Projects", and can be found here.
-The A&H webpages for students provide further guidelines about coursework submission.
+The Guidelines for the Independent Study Project (ISP) are based on the SOAS "Code of practice: Undergraduate Independent Study Projects".
 You should read both of those documents carefully.
 The Guidelines here summarise those provisions of the ISP "Code of Practice" that are most relevant to Music students, most of which also apply to Extended Essays (EEs), and incorporate certain provisions (identified by underline) that are specific to the Department of Music.

 You may apply to take an Independent Study Project (ISP) or Extended Essay (EE) in Music provided that: